Watch our biggest AI launch event

 The video below shows opening the plugin in Figma and editing the mapping function for an example design.

-You have the liberty to modify and refine these auto-generated mapping functions, ensuring that the final code aligns with the design intent.
+You can modify and refine these auto-generated mapping functions, ensuring that the final code aligns with the design intent.

 When mapping, there are times when you might need a little extra help to get the Figma property matched up with the right React prop.
 That's where the figma parameter in the mapper function comes into play.
 It's an object that provides access to various properties and methods, which are handy for dealing with more complex mapping tasks.